Nexcess Review 2021: The Good & Bad on WordPress Hosting (Honest Thoughts)

 - The support isn’t as responsive as you’d get from other hosts like WP Engine, Kinsta, or Flywheel.
 If you value premium support, you might want to pay a little more for those hosts.

-- The dashboard lacks some useful tools like a redirect manager or in-browser file manager.
+- The dashboard lacks some useful tools like in-browser file manager.

 - Nexcess only offers email hosting on its cheapest tier – if you upgrade beyond the Spark plan, you need to find separate email hosting, which is a bit odd.